-The free version of Pleco, which works amazingly on both iOS and Android, comes with a lot of features, but paying $50-100 for a bunch of advanced dictionaries and live OCR features is EASILY worth it.
-It’s a tiny fraction of your education investments.
+The free version of Pleco, which works on both iOS and Android, comes with a lot of features, but paying $50-100 for the advanced dictionaries and live OCR features is easily worth it.

 Here are some of the killer features you get in Pleco that make it 100% indispensable: